atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 <b>Client Request:</b> Compute the median alcohol content and international bitterness unit for each state.
 Plot a bar chart to compare.
 <br />
 <b>Median ABV per State</b>
-The code calculates the median IBU by State with missing data removed and sets the column names.
+We have calculated the median (middle data point value in the list) ABV by State with missing data removed.
 A visual representation of this calculation is included in a bar chart.

 ```r
 ibu.med <- aggregate(master$IBU, by = list(master$State), FUN = function(x) median(x, na.rm = TRUE))